Post-treatment care is critically important after your patient receives RETHYMIC1

 Inactivated and live vaccines should not be administered until requirements outlined in the RETHYMIC Prescribing Information have been met.1

-Careful monitoring and isolation are required to ensure your patient avoids infections after treatment with RETHYMIC.
-Your patient should also be monitored for other complications, like graft versus host disease and autoimmune disorders.
+Careful monitoring and isolation are required to ensure your patients avoid infections after treatment with RETHYMIC.
+Your patients should also be monitored for other complications, like GVHD and autoimmune disorders.
 Consider how best to work with the care teams and caregivers of your patients to determine what measures can be lifted and when.1

 For additional guidance, please see below.